skillrepos/rag/labs.md

 ![lab 4 diff](./images/rag22.png?raw=true "lab 4 diff")

 7. Now, you can go ahead and run the updated file again to see what the LLM generates using the added context.
 Note: This will take several minutes to run.
+(If you happen to get an error about not being able to establish a connection, your ollama server may not be running any longer.
+If that's the case, you can restart it via the command *"ollama serve &"* and then rerun the python command again.)

 ```
 python lab4.py